ANIM 103, 3D Art I, 3 Units

 CINE 285, History of Film, 3 Units

 The changes and developments in film are examined for their relationship to corresponding social and aesthetic contexts.
 Readings and discussions examine the interdependent relationships between social movements, technological advances, aesthetic trends and business practices.
-Meets the General Education Requirement: Humanities: Fine Arts.
+Meets the APU Core: Humanities: Fine Arts general education requirement.

 CINE 295, Film and Television Business, 3 Units